gamelab/InAppPurchase/README.md

 ## Description

-Bring CocoonJS in-app purchase functionality into KiwiJS.
-Execute Cocoon code more easily, and access products and purchases across the entire game without having to add your own custom management classes.
+Allows easier access to the the Cocoon in-app purchase functionality into KiwiJS.
+Access products and purchases across the entire game without having to add your own custom management classes.

 We suggest you use the [Save Game plugin](https://github.com/gamelab/Save-Manager-Plugin) alongside the In-App Purchase plugin.
 This allows you to save purchases and currency to `localstorage` on the user's device.